jltsiren/gbz-base/README.md

     graph.db > out.gfa
 ```

-By default, this extracts all alignments overlapping with the subgraph.
+By default, this extracts all alignments overlapping with the subgraph and clips them to the subgraph.
-Use option `--contained` to extract only alignments fully within the subgraph.
+Use option `--alignments overlapping` to avoid clipping or `--alignments contained` to select only alignments fully within the subgraph.

 The GBZ-base can be for the graph the reads were aligned to, or for any supergraph.
 For example, a GBZ-base for a clipped (default) Minigraph–Cactus graph can be used with reads aligned to a corresponding frequency-filtered or personalized (haplotype-sampled) graph.